Harry Styles: 2022–present: Harry's House and further acting roles

-Styles auditioned for the role of Elvis Presley in Baz Luhrmann's musical biopic Elvis.
+Styles auditioned for the role of Elvis Presley in Baz Luhrmann's musical biopic Elvis (2022).
 Luhrmann stated that while "Harry is a really talented actor ... the real issue with Harry is, he's Harry Styles.
 He's already an icon."
 Styles starred alongside Florence Pugh in the 2022 psychological thriller film Don't Worry Darling, directed by Olivia Wilde.
 Having premiered at the 79th Venice International Film Festival, the film, as well as his performance, received mixed reviews.
-Steph Green, writing for the BBC, noted that "Harry Styles doesn't feel up to the material here, with leaden line delivery and a lack of light and shade making his scenes opposite Pugh fall flat", but some such as Owen Gleiberman were more positive of his performance, writing that "with his popping eyes, floppy shock of hair, and saturnine suaveness, he recalls the young Frank Sinatra as an actor."
-Also in 2022, Styles starred alongside Emma Corrin in My Policeman, a film adaptation of the 2012 novel of the same name which premiered at the Toronto International Film Festival.
-At the 2022 TIFF Tribute Awards, the main cast of the film were awarded the TIFF Tribute Award for Performance.
-Despite this, reviews for the film and his performance were less positive, with Robert Daniels of Roger Ebert.com writing, "Here, Styles' inexperience as a leading man in a weepy British queer period piece is glaring".
+Steph Green from the BBC wrote, "Harry Styles doesn't feel up to the material here, with leaden line delivery and a lack of light and shade making his scenes opposite Pugh fall flat".
+Some critics were more positive; Owen Gleiberman from Variety wrote, "With his popping eyes, floppy shock of hair, and saturnine suaveness, he recalls the young Frank Sinatra as an actor".
+Styles also starred alongside David Dawson and Emma Corrin in the romantic drama film My Policeman, which premiered at the 2022 Toronto International Film Festival.
+The film's main cast members were awarded the TIFF Tribute Award for Performance.
+Critics were divided on the film and Styles's performance.
+Robert Daniels of RogerEbert.com wrote, "Here, Styles' inexperience as a leading man in a weepy British queer period piece is glaring", while Caryn James from the BBC opined that Styles "is far more convincing and has a much fuller, more grounded role in My Policeman" compared to his Don't Worry Darling performance.

-In August and September 2022, as part of his Love On Tour, Styles performed 15 sold-out shows at Madison Square Garden.
-To mark the achievement, a permanent banner was raised in his honor inside the venue.
-He became the third musical artist in history to have a banner raised at Madison Square Garden.
-In November 2022, Gucci released a collaborative collection between Alessandro Michele and Styles, titled "Gucci Ha Ha Ha".
-At the American Music Awards of 2022, Styles won Favorite Male Pop Artist and Favorite Pop Song.
+In August and September 2022, as part of his Love On Tour, Styles performed 15 sold-out shows at Madison Square Garden; to mark the achievement, a permanent banner was raised inside the venue.
+Styles became the third musical artist in history to have a banner raised at Madison Square Garden.
+In November 2022, Styles collaborated with Alessandro Michele on a Gucci collection titled "Gucci Ha Ha Ha".
+Love On Tour concluded in July 2023 as the then-fifth-highest-grossing tour of all time, earning $617.3 million.
+Styles provided background vocals on bandmate Mitch Rowland's track "Here Comes the Comeback", released in September 2023.
+In July 2024, Styles joined Stevie Nicks on stage at the British Summer Time festival in London to perform "Stop Draggin' My Heart Around" and "Landslide" in tribute of Christine McVie's birthday.